mokalux/gideros_ultimate_samples_2025/README.md

 This is a collection of Gideros projects and samples, gathered throughout the years on the internet!

-I didn't write any of them!
+I didn't write any of those!

-My contribution here, is bringing them all back to live and running on latest **Gideros 2025.3+**.
+My contribution here, is bringing them most of them back to life and running on latest **Gideros 2025.3+**.

 Most projects in here have a license, please act accordingly.